An unsecured loan is one where the promise of repayment is only guaranteed by the

 Secured loan is a type of loan where lender keeps some collateral from borrower to secure the loan.
 The collateral is sometimes called security or pledge too.

 Unsecured loan is a type of loan offered by a lender where no collateral or security to be asked from borrower to pledge.

 We often see but not always that Secured loans are offered cheaper interest rates where Unsecured loans are offered on high interest rates because unsecured loans are more riskier.

-Loan amount varies In New Zealand Personal loan market; most of lenders offer personal moan amounts from minimum $2000 upto Maximum $70,000.
+Loan amount varies In New Zealand Personal loan market; most of lenders offer personal loan amounts from minimum $2000 upto Maximum $70,000.
 However, this is not standard; the amount may vary with different lender and also on the basis of your repayment capacity.
 We suggest checking directly with a lender.
-Lender may ask your income and expenditure details in order to understand your repayment capacity and how much maximum they can be offer the loan.
+Lender may ask your income and expenditure details in order to understand your repayment capacity and how much maximum they can offer the loan.

 Tenure of the loan and repayment normally set between 2 years and 5 years.
 Some of lender allows you to repay the full or partial amount before the set tenure or make additional payments on each or some of the instalments.
 You may have to pay a fee on pre-mature repayment or additional repayment.